Azure/Azure-Hacks/4-DEVELOPING/modules/module-7/readme.md

 | Contonance.WebPortal.Server  | InjectLatencyFaults             | Inject latency faults on Contonance.WebPortal.Server for HTTP calls to Contonance.Backend |
 | Contonance.Backend           | InjectRateLimitingFaults        | Inject rate limiting faults on Contonance.Backend for HTTP calls to EnterpriseWarehouse.Backend |

-For purpose of this task it recommended to deploy using Bicep Create the App configuration using the supplied bicep [bicep](appconfig.bicep)
+For purpose of this task it is recommended to deploy using Bicep deployment file.
+This can be found [here](appconfig.bicep).
+Create the App configuration using the supplied bicep [bicep](appconfig.bicep)

-For this tasks we will inject faults between the Portal and Backend and then implement resiliency patterns to mitigate these faults. the faults will be injected on the GetAllRepairReports interface
+For this task we will inject faults between the Portal and Backend and then implement resiliency patterns to mitigate these faults.
+The faults will be injected on the GetAllRepairReports interface.

  <img src="img/faultinjection.png" alt="workload"   style="display: block; margin: 0 auto;" />

 ### Tasks
 1. Deploy the App configuration service.
 Use the Bicep approach.
-2. Review the Docker files for all 2 application and the App Configuration Connection String.  `AppConfiguration__ConnectionString`.
+2. Review the Docker files for all 2 applications and the App Configuration Connection String.  `AppConfiguration__ConnectionString`.
-3. For this exercise its only required to set the `AppConfiguration__ConnectionString` on the WebPortal container
+3. For this exercise it's only required to set the `AppConfiguration__ConnectionString` on the WebPortal container
     * [WebPortal](../../src/Contonance.WebPortal/Server/Dockerfile)
-4. Once the environment variable is set and container restarted.
-Verify the featues flags are updated by
+4. Once the environment variable is set and container restarted, verify the featues flags are updated by
    1. Turning on `Contonance.WebPortal.Server:InjectLatencyFaults`in Azure portal
    2. Check webportal logs.
 You should see a message indicating feature flag was picked up
-   3. Call the Webportal to list repairs. it should take longer to load now.
-At least the majority of the calls.
+   3. Call the Webportal to list repairs page multiple time(refresh page).
+For the majority of page calls it should take longer to load.
-      1. Additionally visible in Application insights
+      1. Additionally this increased latency is visible in Application insights
    4. Once verified, disable the feature again.
 We will enable it again during a load test
    5. These resilience strategies and faults are controlled with App Configuration in [ContonanceBackendClient](../../src/Contonance.WebPortal/Server/Clients/ContonanceBackendClient.cs#30)
 5. Start a loadtest against the API.
 You can use the same load test from the previous exercise.
 Where we defined a baseline in the last [lab](../module-6/challenge-6.md)